-Red Light and Blue Light Therapy for Acne Treatment
+Red & Blue Light Therapy for Acne Treatment

-According to the American Academy of Dermatology, acne is the most common skin condition in the U.S. impacting approximately 50 million Americans annually.
+According to the American Academy of Dermatology, acne is the most common skin condition in the U.S. impacting approximately 50 million Americans (men & women) annually.
 And approximately 85% of those suffering from acne are between the ages of 12 and 24-years-old.

 The Academy states that it is “impossible to predict who will develop more severe acne but you have a higher risk if one or both of your parents (or other close blood relative) had severe acne that left them with acne scars.”